 Propeller Health and its research partners presented five abstracts at this year’s European Respiratory Society (ERS) International Congress.
 Our latest research explored the relationship between respiratory comorbidities and healthcare utilization, the effect of digital health solutions on medication adherence and asthma control, and projected prevalence of COPD by the year 2050.

-Read brief summaries of each abstract below.
+Read brief summaries of each abstract below or click the links to view them online.

 Characterizing healthcare resource use among adults with COPD by presence of comorbidities